 A youth placed on the Supervised Diversion Docket can expect to receive at least the following services post-disposition:

 Note: Additional contacts may be provided based on client need.

-- One face-to-face interview with caseworker within ten days of disposition, to insure understanding of the court's expectations, establish time lines for completing any orders, and get signatures on rules of the Consent agreement.
+- One face-to-face interview with caseworker within ten days of disposition, to ensure understanding of the court's expectations and establish time lines for completing any orders.

-- Explanation of Youth Community Service and/or restitution requirements and a list of sites for completing assignments.
+- Explanation of Youth Community Service requirements and a list of sites for completing assignments.

 - Information and referral list for counseling, if part of the order.

-- One face-to-face interview with caseworker at mid-point of the Consent term.
+- One face-to-face interview with caseworker monthly during Consent term.